versett/eslint-plugin-versett/README.md

 plugin:versett/configurationName
 ```

-In `rules` section you can override rules and turn them on or off or add new rules from new plugins to activate them.
+In `rules` section, overriding them is advised against.
+But for overriding some of the rules, you can create an issue and see if the team agrees on the change.
 If you want to use additional plugins you have to add them in `plugins` but have to activate their rules manually.

 ### Typescript specific instructions